ICF-Analytics/ADIA-Study-3/README.md

   <li>2.inference.R will run the inference testing to confirm results.</li>
   <li>3.additional tests.R will run the group contrasts.</li>
   <li>4.subgroup_analysis.R will run the tests to compare the effect between demogrphic subgroups.</li>
-  <li>5.contrast in vs out study.R will run the tests to compare the effects between the Study 3 individuals and the remaining individuals.</li>
+  <li>5.contrast in vs out study.R will run the tests to compare the strength of effects between the Study 3 sample and the remaining sample.</li>
 </ul>
 Subfolder names for each outcome are as follow:
 <ul>